chonkye/AlysonLalataENC4265Website/manual.md

 <p style="text-align:center;"> FIGURE 16 "SCREENSHOT WITH BOTH REQUIRED OPTIONS TURNED ON" (IMAGE BY ALYSON LALATA) </p>
 After selecting the “Script Mods Allowed” box, a warning will popup.
 6. Press the **check mark** on the popup.
-- Doing so agrees with your acknowledgement that script mods can affect the game negatively, and the game must be reset to apply the changes
+- Doing so agrees with your acknowledgement that script mods can affect the game negatively, and the game must be reset to apply the changes.
 <p align="center">
   <img src= "warning.png" alt = "SCREENSHOT OF IN-GAME WARNING ABOUT THE USE OF SCRIPT MODS">
 </p>